dec1costello/Golf/TOUR_Championship_2011/README.md

 ## **Dataset**

-Note that in this dataset, the PGA Championship differs from other tournaments in that there's no second cut after the third round, ensuring all players compete in all four rounds.
+Note that in this dataset, the TOUR Championship differs from other tournaments in that there's no second cut after the third round, ensuring all players compete in all four rounds.
 While player performance often declines in rounds 1 and 2 of most tournaments due to the cut's impact, we anticipate consistent performance across all rounds in this case because no players are cut.
 Additionally, it's important to acknowledge that the dataset lacks [data from the playoff that occured](https://www.youtube.com/watch?v=vRjNR1T81VE), which is crucial for understanding the tournament's conclusion.
 Furthermore, it is important to emphasize that landing in the rough in this dataset doesn't necessarily disadvantage a player.
 Despite the challenge it presents, the ball could still have a favorable lie, which might have been strategically chosen by the golfer.

 ## EDA